 Castlemorton marked the end of the free party scene in the 1990s; the government would make sure that the police would have powers to stop these events ever happening again by dealing a crushing blow to the rave scene with the criminal justice bill in 1994.
 The bill helped to create the systematic commercialism of dance music and the destruction of what was at the heart of the movement.

 It meant that these parties were consigned to history only to be remembered by the party people who danced till dawn together.

 Baskerville was a birthplace for some great UK festival giants with Green Man, Big Chill and Boomtown’s precursor bringing their festivals there during the early days, and still plays host to a number of underground events and music festivals annually.
 You could say this crazy hotel and mansion, with its anything-goes attitude, is one of the most significant venues to support underground music in the UK.

-Big Love Festival is carrying on the tradition of bringing big vibes, good people and a proper party to the grounds of this magical and musical estate for four years.
+Big Love Festival carried on the tradition of bringing big vibes, good people and a proper party to this magical and musical estate for four years.
 After a two year break because of Covid, it’s time for us to venture out into a new site that offers even more creative possibilities.